Carmichael89/Machine-Learning-and-Data-Analytics/1. Supervised Machine Learning/1. Regression/5. Tree Regression/README.md

 ---

 ## [Synopsis](https://en.wikipedia.org/wiki/Decision_tree_learning)
 Decision tree classifiers are an evolution of the classification chart, which have been used throughout history.
 The decision tree is a model that predicts the value of a target variable based on input variables.
 Each node in the tree is labeled with an input feature and the arcs of the feature are labeled with possible values (i.e. x2 >= 1, x2 =< 1).
-Each node splits possible values of each feature until arriving at a position in which (ideally) one class is described by the set of inequalities preceeding the node.
+Each node splits possible values of each feature until arriving at a position in which (ideally) one class is described by the set of inequalities preceding the node.
 A decision the programmer must make is the acceptable mixture of classes within a leaf node.
 Only allowing pure nodes could expose the model to overfitting.
 This is an example of a greedy algorithm.

 Two methods to determine the purity of a node are *Gini* and *Entropy*.
 The Gini impurity is calculated with the equation:
 $